 Q: Does the naming system change if the polygon is self-intersecting (a star polygon)?

 A: The basic naming system based on the number of sides still applies to self-intersecting polygons, also known as star polygons.
-However, additional terminology is often used to describe the specific arrangement of the sides and the points of intersection.
-For example, a five-pointed star polygon can be referred to as a "pentagram" or a "star pentagon."
+Even so, additional terminology is often used to describe the specific arrangement of the sides and the points of intersection.
+As an example, a five-pointed star polygon can be referred to as a "pentagram" or a "star pentagon."
 The term "star polygon" itself indicates that the polygon is self-intersecting.

 Conclusion: The Power of Precise Naming

-In conclusion, naming a polygon is a fundamental skill in geometry that enables clear communication and accurate representation of these essential shapes.
-By understanding the basic naming conventions based on the number of sides, as well as the nuances of regular versus irregular polygons and the use of the n-gon notation, you can confidently identify and discuss a wide variety of polygons in various contexts.
+To wrap this up, naming a polygon is a fundamental skill in geometry that enables clear communication and accurate representation of these essential shapes.
+In real terms, by understanding the basic naming conventions based on the number of sides, as well as the nuances of regular versus irregular polygons and the use of the n-gon notation, you can confidently identify and discuss a wide variety of polygons in various contexts.
 The ability to name polygons correctly is not just a matter of mathematical accuracy; it's a key to unlocking deeper understanding and appreciation for the world of shapes and their properties.

 From the simple triangle to the complex n-gon, each polygon has a unique identity that is captured in its name.
-This identity allows us to easily reference and manipulate these shapes in mathematical calculations, architectural designs, computer graphics, and countless other applications.
+On the flip side, this identity allows us to easily reference and manipulate these shapes in mathematical calculations, architectural designs, computer graphics, and countless other applications.
 Remember, the naming system is not just a set of rules; it's a powerful tool that empowers us to explore the geometric world with precision and clarity.